airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Now, we want to multiply that number with the result of the factorial function.
-If you remember our previous discussion, the result of functions are left in EAX.
-So, we need to multiply EBX with EAX.
+If you remember our previous discussion, the result of functions are left in _%eax_.
+So, we need to multiply _%ebx_ with _%eax_.
 This is done with this instruction:

         imull %ebx, %eax

-This also stores the result in EAX, which is exactly where we want the return value for the function to be!
+This also stores the result in _%eax_, which is exactly where we want the return value for the function to be!
 Since the return valuereturn value is in place we just need to leave the function.
-If you remember, at the start of the function we pushed EBP, and moved ESP into EBP to create the current stack frame.
+If you remember, at the start of the function we pushed _%ebp_, and moved _%esp_ into _%ebp_ to create the current stack frame.
 Now we reverse the operation to destroy the current stack frame and reactivate the last one: